Dr Janette P Kelly-Ware

 Qualifications: PhD (Waikato), M. Ed (Vic), B Soc Sci (Waikato), B Tchg ECE (Equivalence), NZFKU Diploma

-PhD (in progress) - Working title: Indian early childhood teachers’ environmental identity in New Zealand education (2nd Supervisor)
+PhD (in progress) - Indian early childhood teachers and environmental identity in New Zealand education (2nd Supervisor)

-M. Ed 30 point directed study (in progress) - A hop, skip and a jump or is it a fall?
-Transition from Early Childhood Education settings to school.
+M. Ed 30 point directed study (in progress) - Transition from Early Childhood Education to school.

 M. Ed 60 point dissertation (2019) - He Waka Hourua: A Wahine Katorika negotiating contested spaces